It’s Natural to Have Questions about Therapy

 Everything that happens in therapy is confidential with a couple of legal exceptions.
 My practice in Buckingham Green in Buckingham, PA and my farm office in Pipersville have private settings and I take great care to take to protect your privacy.

 9. What about Payment?

 I do not take insurance but many people can be reimbursed if they have an out of network benefit on their insurance policy.
 I will give you a receipt that can be submitted to your insurance company.

 Payment is due at the time of service.
 Credit Cards and HSAs (health savings accounts) are accepted.
-Sessions are $170.
+Sessions are $185.